 Man’s enduring legacy is his creativity, intelligence, and ability to transmit lasting values and ideas.
 Not only does Hollywood fail to do this in a meaningful way, it often does exactly the opposite: it indoctrinates innocent minds into believing in decadence and idle foolishness.
 This is not a matter that can be trifled with; indeed, there is no greater power in our time than that wielded by the manipulators and re-writers of public opinion in America, of which Hollywood plays an integral part.
 Perhaps not even the legions of Caesar could have imagined the power that is now held by today’s controlled media.

 What is clear is that as formidable and daunting as such a task might be, the influence of Hollywood and “Hollywoodism” must be curtailed at all costs.
-Just as brave anti-imperialists the world over are now standing up to American guns on the front lines of battlefields, so too, must we stand at the front lines against Hollywood on the front line of the cultural war.
+Just as brave people the world over are now standing up to American guns and bullets on the front lines of battlefields, so too, must people – both in America and in many other countries – stand at the front lines against Hollywood on the front line of the cultural war.